 Navigate, our Professional Employer Partner

-Having to furlough many of their nearly two-thousand person workforce may not have been that easy.
-So, we proactively stepped in to help how we can.
+Having to furlough many of their nearly two-thousand-person workforce may not have been that easy.
+So, we proactively stepped in to help if we could.
 While embarking on our efforts to Navigate, we completely shifted focus to supporting Navigate to communicate the uncertainty to their work family.
-We didn’t stop there, we also supported the publishing of a half-dozen pieces related to COVID relief and important information.
-These tips help small business and also includes feature pieces like an easy-to-digest article on the new Payroll Protection Program and the Employer Retention Tax Credit.
+We didn’t stop there; we also supported publishing a half-dozen pieces related to COVID relief and essential information.
+These tips help small businesses and include feature pieces like the easy-to-digest article on the new Payroll Protection Program and the Employer Retention Tax Credit.

-As a fellow socially-responsible business that supports nonprofits that help children, Navigate is an exemplary PEO located in Massachusetts.
-If you are looking to save money on health insurance, minimize employer liability, and alleviate the transactional HR work that may be burdening you or your team, check them out!
+As a fellow socially-responsible business supporting nonprofits that help children, Navigate is an exemplary PEO in Massachusetts.
+If you want to save money on health insurance, minimize employer liability, and alleviate the transactional HR work that may burden you or your team, check them out!

 Key Medium wants to lead change in our community.
-We donate twenty percent of our profits, mostly via in-kind services and with some cash.
-Through our Coding for Causes program, well over 250K people have been impacted since 2017.
-We increased our support this year by nearly 400% to invest in better outcomes for people by supporting community-based organizations, regional initiatives, and continuing to form strategic affiliations and collaborations.
-You can see more on our nonprofit design portfolio.
+We donate twenty percent of our profits, primarily via in-kind services and with some cash.
+Our Coding for Causes program has impacted well over 250K people since 2017.
+We increased our support this year by nearly 400% to invest in better outcomes for people by supporting community-based organizations and regional initiatives and continuing to form strategic affiliations and collaborations.
+You can see more on our nonprofit web design examples and portfolio.

 Our community has been able to find workforce support through access to opportunity, and they have been able to find food and learn about how to access assistance programs, along with land access, for example.

-Like all cities, the historic city of Philadelphia has special needs and we are delighted to call it home.
-When it comes to securing career development, adult education, and food sourcing for individuals and families, there are barriers to overcome and we use technology to help people improve their lives, that of their loved ones, and their family–strengthening the overall community as a whole.
+Like all cities, the historic city of Philadelphia has unique needs, and we are delighted to call it home.
+There are barriers to overcome when securing career development, adult education, and food sourcing for individuals and families.
+We use technology to help people improve their lives, that of their loved ones, and their families—strengthening the overall community.